Deantoshi/options-token/README.md

 2. User calls exercise on the OptionsToken, specifying their desired exercise contract and encoding exercise parameters
 3. OptionsToken validates the exercise contract, decodes the parameters for the exercise function on the exercise contract of choice, and calls said function.
 In the case of DiscountExercise, the params are maxPaymentAmount, deadline and isInstantExit set to false.
 4. oTokens are burnt, WETH is sent to the treasury, and underlyingTokens, discounted by the multiplier, are sent to the user exercising
-    a.
-Can be priced using balancer, thena, univ3 twap oracles
+    - Can be priced using balancer, thena, univ3 twap oracles
-    b.
-Reverts above maxPaymentAmount or past deadline
+    - Reverts above maxPaymentAmount or past deadline

 ## OptionsCompounder